Private Jet Charter Services - Keflavik Nas Airport (BIKF)

 Why charter a private jet at Keflavik?

-With so much of the airspace above Iceland uncontrolled, private business jet pilots and passengers are able to fly just about anywhere.
+With so much of the airspace above Iceland uncontrolled, private jet pilots and passengers are able to fly just about anywhere.
 Its volcanic topography is breathtaking.
 It’s the place to see the Northern Lights, lava fields, mountains, glaciers, fabulous waterfalls that cut through volcanic rock, geysers, active and dormant volcanoes, lakes in volcanic craters and Nordic culture.
 On the southern shore are black sand beaches edged by volcanic rock.

 Summer’s daylong nights and nearly lightless winters are wonders seen few places in the world.

-If you hire a private business jet at KEF, your pilot is likely to take off on one of six VFR (visual flight rules) routes and be over a vast stretch of wilderness in 10 minutes.
+If you hire a private jet at KEF, your pilot is likely to take off on one of six VFR (visual flight rules) routes and be over a vast stretch of wilderness in 10 minutes.